In 2020, only 5% of FTSE 100 CEOs are women. The FTSE 250 is even further behind, with just 2%, including IG’s June Felix.

 At IG I lead a business that is targeting growth through innovation and technology; using our expertise to extend into new products and new markets.

-We have some ambitious targets – goals that we will only achieve by attracting and retaining the best people from the broadest possible pool and providing them an environment where they can bring their very best each day.
+We have some ambitious targets – goals that we will only achieve by attracting and retaining the best people from the broadest possible pool and providing them with an environment where they can bring their very best each day.

-We know that to win in rapidly-changing global markets, gender, age, ethnicity, sexual orientation and religion are immaterial.
+We know that to win in rapidly changing global markets, gender, age, ethnicity, sexual orientation and religion are immaterial.
 Regardless of anyone’s background, what we are looking for are people who will make our organisation better – not because they fit in and think the same way, but because they bring unique perspectives and experiences.